-If you have a website, I am going to go ahead and assume that you want people to visit it.
+If you have a website, I am going to assume that you want people to visit it.

 So, for anyone wanting to give their business more visibility and help potential customers find them online, their website must be optimized.
 The process of doing this is called Search Engine Optimization (SEO).
 SEO is a long-term game, and optimizing your website doesn’t happen overnight.